Nelly: 2009–2010: Collaborations and 5.0

 In the summer of 2009, Nelly made a public announcement in Las Vegas about the yet-to-be-titled album.
-In October 2009, Nelly did an interview with SOHH.com and said that the album was going to be released sometime in 2010.
-In an interview with Semtex TV, Nelly told reporters that he planned to release the album under the name Nelly.
-In April 2010, Nelly's cousin Michael Johnson was murdered in Missouri, Nelly said that he delayed releasing the album because of this.
-Guests featured on the album were, T-Pain, Chris Brown, Akon, Plies, T.I., Kelly Rowland, Birdman, DJ Khaled, Avery Storm and Diddy-Dirty Money.
+In October 2009, in an interview with SOHH.com he said that the album was going to be released sometime in 2010.
+In an interview with Semtex TV, he told reporters that he planned to release the album under the name Nelly.
+In April 2010, Nelly's cousin Michael Johnson was murdered in Missouri.
+Nelly said that he delayed releasing the album because of the tragedy.
+Guests featured on the album were T-Pain, Chris Brown, Akon, Plies, T.I., Kelly Rowland, Birdman, DJ Khaled, Avery Storm, and Diddy-Dirty Money.

 In May 2010, Nelly confirmed that the title of the album was 5.0.
 The album was released on November 16, 2010.
 The album's lead single "Just a Dream" was released on August 17, 2010, through iTunes along with the promotional single "Tippin' in da Club".
-The two songs were released to Mainstream and Rhythm/Crossover radio on August 10, 2010.
+The two songs were released to mainstream and Rhythm/Crossover radio on August 10, 2010.
 "Just a Dream" made its first chart appearance debuting on the US Billboard Hot 100 at number 12 and peaking at number 3 in its fourth week.
-The song also debuted at number 3 on the Billboard Digital Songs chart, selling 888,000 downloads in its first week.
+The song debuted at number 3 on the Billboard Digital Songs chart, selling 888,000 downloads in its first week.

 "Just a Dream" is Nelly's highest-charting song since his 2005 single "Grillz" and debuted at number 7 on the Billboard Rap Songs.
 The song entered the Canadian Hot 100 in August 2010, at number 32 It debuted in Australia (ARIA Charts) on the Singles Chart at number 3, in New Zealand Singles Charts at number 29, and in Switzerland (Media Control AG) at number 52.
 The second single "Move That Body", which features T-Pain and Akon, was released on October 12, 2010.
-The song made its first chart appearance debuting on the US Billboard Hot 100 at number 54 and has reached a current peak at number 29 in Australia.
-Nelly is featured on the second single by singer Mohombi entitled "Miss Me", produced by RedOne.
-On November 13, 2010, Nelly appeared on the Pacquiao vs. Margarito pay-per-view, at the Cowboys Stadium in Arlington, Texas.
-"Gone" is the sequel to Nelly's 2002 worldwide number-one single "Dilemma", also with Rowland, and serves as third single from Nelly's album.
+The song made its first chart appearance debuting on the US Billboard Hot 100 at number 54 and reached number 29 in Australia.

+In October 2010, Nelly featured on the second single by singer Mohombi entitled "Miss Me", produced by RedOne.
+In November 2010, Nelly appeared on the Pacquiao vs. Margarito pay-per-view, at the Cowboys Stadium in Arlington, Texas.
+"Gone" is the sequel to his 2002 worldwide number-one single "Dilemma", also with Rowland, and is the third single from the album.